Citrinin: Structure and reactivity

 Citrinin is a polyketide mycotoxin, which is a secondary metabolite of some fungi species.
 Its IUPAC name is (3R,4S)-4,6-dihydro-8-hydroxy-3,4,5-trimethyl-6-oxo-3H-2-benzopyran-7-carboxylic acid and the molecular formula is C_{13}H_{14}O_{5}.
 Citrinin has a molecular weight of 250.25 g/mol.
 It forms disordered yellow crystals which melt at 175 °C. Citrinin is a planar molecule which contains conjugated bonds.
 As a result of these conjugated bonds citrinin is autofluorescent.
-Citrinin crystals can hardly be dissolved in cold water, however in polar organic solvents and aqueous sodium hydroxide, sodium carbonate and sodium acetate dissolving is possible.
+Citrinin is almost insoluble in cold water but displays better solubility in polar organic solvents and aqueous solutions of sodium hydroxide, sodium carbonate and sodium acetate.

 As stated above, citrinin decomposes at temperatures higher than 175 °C, providing that it is under dry conditions.
 When water is present, the decomposition temperature is around 100 °C. Several decomposition products of citrinin are known, including phenol A, citrinin H1, citrinin H2 and dicitrinin A. The structures of the decomposition products are shown in figure 1, depicted on the left.
 Citrinin H1 is produced out of two citrinin molecules and its toxicity is increased compared to the original toxicity of citrinin.
 Citrinin H2, a formylated derivative of phenol A, is less toxic than citrinin.
 Phenol A seems to be produced mainly under acidic conditions.
 Dicitrinin A is a dimer of citrinin molecules which is mainly formed during decomposition in a neutral environment, when a high concentration of citrinin is present.

 The way citrinin reacts in the body is not understood yet and its intermediates during biotransformation are also not known.